CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

 ## Phase 4: `StackQueue`

-We want to find the max window range of array in O(n) time, which means each window must calculate the `min` and `max` instantly.
-Every time we move the window, we could `enqueue` the next element and `dequeue` the last element.
-However, removing items from `MyQueue` takes O(n) time.
-As the first element of the array is shifted off,the remaining elements will be reassigned in new position in memory.

-Thus, we're going to implement a queue again, but with a twist: rather than use an Array, we will implement it using our `MyStack` class under the hood because removing elements `MyStack` takes O(1) time.
-We still have a queue but with the advantages of dequeuing at O(1) time.
+With that done, we're going to implement a queue again, but with a twist: rather than use an Array, we will implement it using our `MyStack` class under the hood because `push`ing and `pop`ping from `MyStack` takes O(1) time.
+Done properly, we will still have a queue but with the advantages of dequeuing in O(1) time.

 Before you start to code this, sit down and talk to your partner about how you might implement this.
 You should not modify your `MyStack` class, but use the interface it provides to implement a queue.

-When you're ready, implement this `StackQueue` class with `size`, `empty?`,`enqueue`, and `dequeue` methods.
+When you're ready, implement this `StackQueue` class with `size`, `empty?`, `enqueue`, and `dequeue` methods.

 **Hint**: You will want to use more than one instance of `MyStack`.

 **Hint 2**: What if you always pushed onto one stack, and always popped from the other?
 How will these two stacks interact?

-**Hint 3**: Think about how a slinky walks down stairs...
-As the slinky descends down a stair step, the top of a slinky becomes the bottom of the slinky.
+**Hint 3**: Think about how a slinky walks down stairs.
+As the slinky descends down a stair step, the top of a slinky becomes the bottom of the slinky...

 **Code Review**: Request for a TA code review at the end of this phase.